 Oldenerbroek, Zwolle

-The landscape beside the River IJsel is characterized by small utilitarian buildings, often brickworks, and dominated by the dyke.
-Oldenelerbroek is a new housing estate on the outskirts of zwolle, at the point of transition between the built-up area and the river landscape.
-The last houses on the periphery have been constructed as small beacons to mark the transition.
+The landscape along the IJssel River is characterized by small utilitarian structures, often brick factories, and is dominated by the dike.
+Oldenerbroek is a new residential neighborhood on the edge of the city of Zwolle, where the urban fabric transitions into the river landscape.
+To mark this transition, the last houses along the edge are designed as small beacons.

 Architect: Liesbeth van der Pol